xiang1103/Papers-Read-Notes/Generative Models/Denoising Diffusion Probabilistic Models (DPPM).md

 - How is markov chain used/implemented in this paper?
 What does it mean chain transition mean?

 - How to sample?
+    - Given a time t, a noise vector $X_t$, there is closed form formula to sample $X_0$ directly.
+    - This formula outputs mean, variance after a parametrization trick
+    - If we start at t=0, we directly compute the mean.
+Otherwise, we calculate the variance and reparametrize.
+    - Sampling is done in one shot, we do not sample time step by timestep.

 - Model is conditional/dependent on t, during training we sample a random t, how does it transfer to successful sampling if each t is different?